-WTI is defined as intelligence derived from the processes and capabilities that collect, exploit and analyse asymmetric threat weapons systems to enable material sourcing, support to prosecution, FP and targeting of threat networks30.
+Weapons Technical Intelligence (WTI) is defined as intelligence derived from the processes and capabilities that collect, exploit and analyse asymmetric threat weapons systems to enable material sourcing, support to prosecution, FP and targeting of threat networks29.
 It should be noted that WTI refers directly to asymmetric threat weapon systems.
-Another term that provides a similar capability is Explosive Site Investigation (ESI) and a TCC with ESI trained personnel may be suitable to deploy in WTI roles.
-A term closely associated with WTI and ESI is Weapons Intelligence Team (WIT) which refers to a small unit construct that deploys and undertakes WTI and ESI in support of wider EOD efforts in an AO.
+Another term that provides a similar capability is Explosive Scene Investigation (ESI) and a TCC with ESI trained personnel may be suitable to deploy in WTI roles.
+A term closely associated with WTI and ESI is Weapons Intelligence Team (WIT), which refers to a small unit that deploys and undertakes WTI and ESI in support of wider EOD efforts in an AO.

-WTI is an activity within IED threat mitigation that benefits all LOO.
-In relation to EOD it provides technical information to enable device profiling and tactical information that enables event signature analysis both of which feed into an understanding of the IED threat.
-Planning during the force generation phase for an IED affected UN mission must consider where such capabilities will lie and establish how IED components and other related evidence that is recovered is handled to support judicial prosecution of the aggressors involved.
+WTI is an activity that benefits all LOO within C-IED.
+In relation to DtD it provides technical information to enable device profiling and tactical information that enables event signature analysis both of which feed into an understanding of the IED threat.
+Planning during the force generation phase for an IED affected UN mission must consider where such capabilities will lie and establish how IED components and other related evidence that is recovered is handled to support judicial prosecution of the adversaries involved.
 Options where such capabilities can reside are within IEDD teams, within Military Police (MP) units or as standalone dedicated WTI teams.
-The decision depends on the IED activity level in the mission and the ability of those tasked to undertake WTI to have the required time necessary to devote to this role in support of IED threat mitigation.
+The decision depends on the IED activity level in the mission and the ability of those tasked to undertake WTI to have the required time necessary to devote to this role in support of C-IED operations.

-30 Source: UNMAS IED Lexicon
+29 Source: UNMAS IED Lexicon